Clipper (lighter)

-Clipper is the brand name of a type of refillable butane lighter, designed by Enric Sardà and owned by Flamagas S.A. since 1959.
+Clipper is the brand name of a type of refillable butane lighter, designed by Enric Sardà and owned by Flamagas S.A., which was founded in 1959.

-The lighters are mostly produced in Barcelona (Spain), while others are manufactured in Chennai (India) and Shanghai (China).
+The lighters are mostly produced in Barcelona, with others manufactured in Chennai and Shanghai.
 Clipper has a wide range of lighters, gas refills and other accessories.
-The first Clipper lighter was made in 1972, and now the worldwide level of production is around 450 million units a year, making it the second-largest lighter manufacturer in the world (behind BIC).
+The first Clipper lighter was made in 1972, and global production is now around 450 million units a year, making it the second-largest lighter manufacturer in the world, behind BIC.

 The Clipper brand is a division of Flamagas S.A., which also distributes stationery and electronics for such brands as Casio and Daewoo.
 Flamagas S.A. is headed by Puig, and both companies are subsidiaries of the Exea Corporation.

 Associations

 Some people associate the use of the Clipper lighter with stoners.
-This is due to its flint system, which smokers often used to pack self-rolling tobacco.
+This is due to its flint system, which smokers often used to pack self-rolling tobacco and cannabis.

+Dimensions

+The dimensions of the different models of Clipper lighters are as follows: